oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * satisfies the requirements 21 to 23 in section 7.1.
 * uses the value `aggregator` for `/aggregator/category`.
 * lists a mirror for at least two disjoint issuing parties pointing to a domain under its own control.
+* links the public part of the OpenPGP key used to sign CSAF documents for each mirrored issuing party in the corresponding `provider-metadata.json`.
+* provides for each CSAF document that is mirrored a signature (requirement 19) and a hash (requirement 18).
+Both SHALL be listed in the ROLIE feed.
+If the issuing party provides those files for a CSAF document, they SHOULD be copied as well.
+If the issuing party does not provide those files, they SHALL be created by the CSAF aggregator.
+Such a signature does not imply any liability of CSAF aggregator for the content of the corresponding CSAF document.
+It just confirms that the CSAF document provided has not been modified after being downloaded from the issuing party.
+A CSAF aggregator MAY add additional signatures and hashes for a CSAF document.

 Additionally, a CSAF aggregator MAY list one or more issuing parties that it does not mirror.